matt1432/KapowarrReact/README.md

 > [!NOTE]
 > This fork was made to add download support from Libgen+.
+> It now also sports a frontend built with React that is based on Sonarr's frontend with more modern technology.
 >
 > - Because I am a NixOS user, I decided to make this a hard fork to keep the
     project more in line with what is expected from a python program while putting